Best choice of glucose lowering therapies in type 2 diabetes

 -

-Sick day advice and tips to reduce adverse effects should be provided for all:
+Sick day advice and tips to reduce adverse effects should be provided

 -